 - Place limits on transfers of rights to future works and future modes of exploitation.

-- Allowing freelancers who work mainly for one or two employers to claim employee status and rights. (link to benefits page
+- Allowing freelancers who work mainly for one or two employers to claim employee status and rights.
+See our Tax and Benefits page.

 Legal reform in the UK

 Business-to-business legislation is in urgent need of review.
 The Consumer Rights Act has consolidated and clarified rights for consumers by taking laws out of many different pieces of legislation and putting them in one Act.

 What has been left for business is a ragbag of legislation, much of which does not deal with the realities of digital business and the impossibility of negotiating terms with global businesses.
 It needs reform in the same thorough and systematic way that was applied to consumer contracts.

 We continue to meet with the Publishers Association, the Independent Publishers Guild and many individual publishers to discuss their contract terms.